AbhinavM2000/MV401D/README.md

 # MV401D
-Verilog code and testbenches for MV401 UoH <br>
+Verilog code and testbenches for MV401, CASEST, UoH <br>
 Testbenches are in the testbenches folder.<br><br>

 Written in Xilink Vivado v2020<br><br>